Zack Bell

 Zack Bell is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in a by-election on November 2, 2020.
 He represents the district of Charlottetown-Winsloe as a member of the Progressive Conservative Party of Prince Edward Island.

 His victory lifted the government of Dennis King from minority to majority status.

+He was re-elected to the legislature in the 2023 general election.